Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Experiments

-\paragraph{Ablations on variational neighbor labels.} To show the benefits of the proposed method, we conduct an ablation on PACS and TerraIncognita.
-We first compare the probabilistic test-time domain generalization (eq.~\ref{pttap}) with the common one (eq.~\ref{tta}).
+\paragraph{Benefit of method components.} To show the benefits of the individual components of our method, we conduct an ablation on PACS and TerraIncognita.
+We first compare the probabilistic pseudo-labeling (eq.~\ref{pttap}) with the common one (eq.~\ref{tta}).
 As shown in the first two rows in Table~\ref{ablation}, the probabilistic formulation performs better, which demonstrates the benefits of modeling uncertainty of the pseudo labels during generalization at test time.
-By incorporating more target information from the neighboring samples, in row 3, the variational neighbor labels (eq.~\ref{ptta_var}) become more reliable, which benefits the generalization on the target data.
-Moreover, when learned by meta-generalization, the variational neighbor labels further improve the performance (row 4).
-With the meta-generalization strategy, the variational neighbor labels learn the ability to incorporate more representative target information by introducing the variational posterior of meta-target data during training (eq. \ref{metaloss}).
+By incorporating more target information from the neighboring samples (eq.~\ref{ptta_var}), the variational neighbor labels become more reliable, which benefits generalization on the target data.
+With the meta-generalization strategy (eq. \ref{metaloss}), we learn the ability to incorporate more representative target information leading to further performance improvements. {To show the benefits of meta-generalization, we conduct additional experiments for meta-generalization with pseudo-labeling and meta-generalization with probabilistic pseudo-labeling, which achieve mean accuracy of 82.2 and 83.9 on PACS, respectively.
+Meta-generalization improves all pseudo-labeling methods and the effect is most pronounced for our variational pseudo-labeling.}

+\textbf{Generalization in complex scenarios.} By considering the uncertainty and including more target information in the pseudo labels, our method can handle more complex test-time generalization scenarios.
+To demonstrate this ability, we conduct experiments with multiple target distributions on Rotated MNIST, as defined by \cite{xiao2022learning}.
+Specifically, we use 0$^{\circ}$, 15$^{\circ}$, 75$^{\circ}$ and 90$^{\circ}$ as source domains and 30$^{\circ}$, 45$^{\circ}$ and 60$^{\circ}$ as target.
+As shown in Table~\ref{tab:multi_modal}, soft pseudo label achieves good results on the single target domains, while it is unable to outperform ERM baseline on the multiple target domains.
+The proposed method performs well under both settings and better than \cite{xiao2022learning}, which achieves generalization on each sample, demonstrating the generalization ability of our method in more complex scenarios.